logo

 • Radiofrequency ablation

-Injections containing corticosteroids reduce inflammation, regenerative PRP and stem cell injections promote tissue healing, while nerve blocks and radiofrequency ablation stop pain signals from traveling through nerves.
+Corticosteroid injections reduce inflammation, while regenerative treatments like PRP and stem cells promote healing.
+Nerve blocks and radiofrequency ablation disrupt pain signals to provide relief.

-The Intracept procedure provides long-lasting relief from vertebrogenic pain caused by endplate damage.
-Dr. Tracy uses real-time X-ray imaging to guide a slim, hollow tube into the vertebra and send radiofrequency energy into the affected nerves, creating a wound that stops nerve signals.
+The Intracept® procedure offers long-lasting relief for vertebrogenic pain caused by endplate damage.
+Dr. Tracy uses real-time X-ray guidance to insert a slim, hollow tube into the vertebra and apply radiofrequency energy to the affected nerve, creating a lesion that stops pain signals.

 Relief from ongoing back or neck pain is available at Somerset Spine & Nerve.
-Call the office or use online booking to schedule an appointment today.
+Call the office or book your appointment online today.